Riley Research Awards

-- A narrative proposal, no more than 1,000 words (approximately 4 double-spaced word processed pages) in length.
+- A narrative proposal of no more than 600 words (approximately 2 double-spaced word processed pages) in length.
 The narrative should describe:

-- the field methods that will be used, or the sources of information that will be analyzed, or any other significant resources that will be consulted,
+- the methods that will be used, the sources of information that will be analyzed, or any other significant resources that will be consulted;

-- the applicant’s background that prepares him/her to conduct the work, and
+- the applicant’s background that will serve as preparation for the work;

-- the significance of the endeavor to the student’s academic program.
+- the significance of the project to the student’s academic program and plans.

 - A statement identifying other funding sources to which the student has applied, and other funding sources that have been awarded for the project.
 If you expect to request or receive funding from more than one source, make sure to detail what expenses will be covered by the Riley Research Award in distinction to other sources.